 Many of our customers return to Mallorca several times as there is so much to enjoy in terms for golf, food and culture.

-Why not take a look at our selection of golf breaks to Mallorca here.
+Why not take a look at our selection of Mallorca Golf Breaks here.

 Son Sant Joan (Palma International) airport serves the island and is accessible from nearly every UK regional and London airports.
 It is the third largest airport in Spain has four terminals, and handles over 21 million passengers annually.